 As per Section 4.46 b) site plan control is to apply to MMPF.
-As noted above the applicant is not proceeding at the present time with a MMPF but rather planning for the future.
-Once plans are in place and the licensing process started the applicant should initiate the site plan amendment process.
+The applicant is not engaged in the MMPF licensing process at present but rather planning for the future.
+Once plans are in place and the licensing process started, the applicant will need to initiate the site plan approval process for the property as there is currently no site plan approval or agreement in place.
 At that time issues such as fencing, lighting and odour control will be incorporated as part of the amending agreement.